 7. Cutting off the loose arm skin

 Next, Doctor Bernard cuts off the excess skin.
-Thanks to VASER liposculpture, the underlying tissue is pre-loosened for easier cutting.
+Thanks to VASER liposuction, the underlying tissue is pre-loosened for easier cutting.
 The incision must not go too deep.
 The cut should be just deep enough to get under the skin.
-The skin is neatly trimmed away, from your elbow to armpit.
+The skin is trimmed away from your elbow to armpit.

 “There is a fine line between taking too much [skin] and not enough.
 [Upper arm skin] tends to loosen a bit within the first six months of recovery, after the swelling comes down.
 As a surgeon, you need to expect that.
 You need to cut and close the incision a bit tighter during the operation [to account for it],” he explains.

 “However, if you make it too tight, you won’t be able to close the skin and that’s a disaster.
 You end up [needing] a split skin graft.
 It will never look the same ever again.
 So it’s really important to get this step correct.
 Make it tight, but not too tight.
 The other thing is if you make it too tight, then you’re going to potentially have issues with blood supply to the arm and other [areas].
 So this is a really, really important step of the operation”.